Code-Institute-Submissions/witch-hazel-1/README.md

 ![The rootstock worksheet at the end of a year](assets/readme_assets/rootstock_before.png)

-*The rootstock worksheet as it might look at the start of a growing year (2024)*
+*The rootstock worksheet as it might look at the end of a growing year (2024)*

 ![The rootstock worksheet at the end of a year](assets/readme_assets/rootstock_after.png)

-*The rootstock worksheet as it might look at the end of a growing year (2024)*
+*The rootstock worksheet as it might look at the start of a growing year (2024), straight after the user has executed the* ``Create new year/Close out current year`` *function (for 2024).
+Note that the user has chosen to enter a value for planned cuttings of 5200.
+That value can be changed at any time during the year by running Option 2* ``Plan this year's cutting campaign``*

 <!-- TOC --><a name="the-grafts-year-zero-worksheet"></a>